Skip to main content

 £PLI – Profitable Lifetime Index

-Replacement heifers for the 180 cow CAFRE Dairy Herd are bred from sires selected initially on £PLI (Profitable Lifetime Index) and then on a number of individual genetic index traits including milk protein, fertility, lifespan and somatic cell count (SCC).
-The aim of the CAFRE dairy herd breeding programme is to improve the overall genetic merit of the CAFRE Dairy Herd through sire selection and genomic analysis.
+Replacement heifers for the 180 cow CAFRE Dairy Herd are bred from sires selected initially on £PLI (Profitable Lifetime Index) and then on several individual genetic index traits including milk protein %, milk fat %, fertility index, lifespan and somatic cell count (SCC).
+The aim of the CAFRE dairy herd breeding programme is to improve the overall genetic merit of the herd through both sire and female selection.
+All replacements have been genotyped since 2017.
 The genetic merit of the CAFRE Dairy Herd and the annual sire selection criteria are published on the CAFRE website to demonstrate to students and farmers the benefits of genetic improvement and the use of breeding technologies such as the increasing number of new genetic indices which have been added to £PLI in recent years.

 More information on £PLI and important sub-indexes from which £PLI is derived can be found on the AHDB website through clicking on each parameter below: